-In the Mailer field, you’ll need to select the Zoho Mail option.
+Under Mailer, select the Zoho Mail option.

 This will take you to a page that will display your Client ID and Client Secret values.

-3. Finishing Up WP Mail SMTP Settings
+Configuring Your WP Mail SMTP Settings

 Zoho has data centers for different regions in order to store your information relatively close to where you’re located.
-When you signed up for your Zoho account, they automatically selected a data center for you based on your IP address (you should have also had the option to manually change the region if needed).
+When you signed up for your Zoho account, it automatically selected a data center for you based on your IP address (you should have also had the option to manually change the region if needed).

 - US: United States (zoho.com)

 - EU: European Union (zoho.eu)